-This is the sign up at the church/community centre in the tiny town near our acreage.
+This is the sign-up at the church/community centre in the tiny town near our acreage.
 And it about sums up the situation.
-While I am wholeheartedly in support of #flattenthecurve (or #cattenthecurve), I am still really disappointed to see all of the fairs and festivals cancelled due to Covid-19.
+While I wholeheartedly support #flattenthecurve (or #cattenthecurve), I am still disappointed to see all of the fairs and festivals cancelled due to Covid-19.

 THEY ARE DOING THE RIGHT THING, but I am still sad.
 I LOVE traditions, and my year passes marked by different predictable events.

 Support Small Towns

 Maple syrup festivals mark early Spring.
 We would go to the “World’s largest one-day maple syrup festival” in Elmira, ON for many years.
 After moving East, near Prince Edward County, this past summer, I looked forward to attending Warkworth’s maple syrup festival.
 Warkworth is a charming town with an exceptional bakery, great farm store, and beautiful café.
 The Main street is lined with unique, quirky, and interesting shops.
 I had high hopes for their maple syrup festival.

 The transition through Summer to my favourite season, Fall, is typically marked by the Fall Fair season.
 I attended Stirling’s Water Buffalo Festival last Fall and loved it.
 What a fantastic way to start to get to know my new area – attend a quirky festival!
 Stirling is home to a huge Water Buffalo farm with a shop attached, and the fair consists of many local vendors selling water buffalo-related items.
 This fair is a quintessentially small-town event.
 I just learned today that it, too is cancelled for 2020.